clunion/shardoverse/README.md

 One additional remark regarding the syntax coloring of Rust-code in UltraEdit:
 UltraEdit defines the syntax coloring in word-files, for Rust such a file is named rust.uew.
 The currently available wordfile defines the single apostrophe (') as one of the string delimiters.
-This leads to a funny coloring when the Rust-code is using labled loops, which also use the single apostrophe.
+This leads to a funny coloring when the Rust-code is using labeled loops, which also use the single apostrophe.

-Workaround: when the apostrophe is removed form the String Chars list (it is in the first line of rust.uew), the coloring looks much better, at least around labled loops.
+Workaround: when the apostrophe is removed form the String Chars list (it is in the first line of rust.uew), the coloring looks much better, at least around labeled loops.

 # Convenient build and run aliases
-In the `bin` directory of the shardoverse repository is a set of scripts which may be used to start the diffent build and run variants Conveniently.
+In the `bin` directory of the shardoverse repository is a set of scripts which may be used to start the different build and run variants Conveniently.
 Currently, they do simple calls to cargo, but that may change.
 A set of this build- and run-scripts are meant to be located in every project's bin folder, thus the method of building and running a project is always the same, regardless if it is an C or C++ or, like this time, a Rust project.
 To execute these local scripts, a set of aliases is used.
-The reson behind this is, that then these scripts do not have to be found through the PATH-variable (which is not possible to do right when working on several projects in parrallel), instead the scripts are because they are always in the same way relative to the current projects base-directory, and thus can be reached via the aliases.
+The reason behind this is, that then these scripts do not have to be found through the PATH-variable (which is not possible to do right when working on several projects in parallel), instead the scripts are because they are always in the same way relative to the current projects base-directory, and thus can be reached via the aliases.

 The naming of the aliases is out of historical reasons. `md` means `make debug`, `sr` is for `start release` and so on.